stinawahlgren/auv-adcp-ice-draft/README.md

   - NBP2202_011
   - NBP2202_014

-- **data/auxiliary/background:** The provided SAR imagery over Dotson ice shelf was retrieved from Copernicus Browser https://browser.dataspace.copernicus.eu/ 2024-12-12.
+- **data/auxiliary/background:** The provided SAR image over Dotson ice shelf was retrieved from Copernicus Browser https://browser.dataspace.copernicus.eu/ 2024-12-12.
+It was converted from a georeferenced tiff-file to netcdf using `gdal.translate` from the python package `osgeo`.